 The first Do 31 prototype, the "Do 31E-1", performed its initial flight only two days later, on 9 February 1967.
 It had the full Do 31 airframe, but no liftjets in the wingtip pods, flying solely on its twin Pegasus 5 engines in conventional takeoff mode only.
 The "Do 31E-2" never flew, being a static evaluation machine that was tested to destruction.
 However, the third prototype, the "Do 31E-3", was fully functional, performing its initial flight in conventional takeoff mode on 14 July 1967.
 The test pilot was another American, Drury W. Wood.
 The rest of the year was spent in extending the machine's envelope, with the first full vertical take off, transition to horizontal flight, transition back to vertical flight, and vertical landing in January 1968.

-* The Do 31 had a fairly typical cargolifter fuselage, with a high tail with a rear loading ramp and a greenhouse-style cockpit, and a capacity of about a fully equipped platoon of troops, or payloads of 3 tonnes (3.3 tons).
+* The Do 31 had a fairly typical cargolifter fuselage, with a high tail, a rear loading ramp, and a greenhouse-style cockpit -- along with a capacity of about a fully equipped platoon of troops, or payloads of 3 tonnes (3.3 tons).
 It had a fold-down "airstair" door on the forward left side of the fuselage for crew access and escape hatches above the cockpit.
 It featured tricycle landing gear, all gear assemblies with twin wheels and retracting backwards, the main gear tucking into the main engine nacelles.
 It had a high wing, straight in the back and with a slight sweep up front, with ailerons outboard and flaps inboard; it had a conventional tail arrangement, with a swept tailfin and a mid-mounted tailplane with a form factor similar to the wing.